Mara Wilson Pens Heartfelt Letter Asking The Public To Stop Sexualizing Young Women Like Millie Bobby Brown

 — Mara “Get Rid of the Nazis” Wilson (@MaraWilson) October 19, 2017

-But perhaps the most notable part of Mara’s whole essay is when she comes to the defense of Stranger Things star, Millie Bobby Brown.
-The former child star says that she is always protective over other child actors and actresses but says she thought that Millie stood out from everyone else because she was real and genuine.
+But perhaps the most notable part of Mara’s whole essay is when she came to the defense of Stranger Things star Millie Bobby Brown.
+The former child star said that she is always protective of other child actors and actresses, but said she thought that Millie stood out from everyone else because she was real and genuine.
 That is, until she turned 13-years-old.

 “Last week, I saw a photo of her on Twitter, dressed up for a premiere.
 I thought she looked like a teenage girl.
 The caption, however, read that, at 13, she ‘just grew up in front of our eyes.’
 It had been tweeted by a grown man,” Wilson explained.

-The 30-year-old then lashes out over the fact that people really believe that being 13-years-old qualifies you as an adult.
-This further points out Wilson’s notion that young girls are objectified and sexualized at an incredibly young age.
-After the photo of Millie was posted, Mara also points out the comments left by Twitter followers that both questioned Brown’s parents and her outfit choice.
+The 30-year-old then lashed out over the fact that people really believe that being 13-years-old qualifies you as an adult.
+This further argued Wilson’s notion that young girls are objectified and sexualized at an incredibly young age.
+After the photo of Millie was posted, Mara also pointed out the comments left by Twitter followers that both questioned Brown’s parents and her outfit choice.

 Congratulations to @edward_enninful on a stunning first issue for @britishvogue.
 I am so honored to be included in this issue, and to have had the opportunity to work with the legendary @patrickdemarchelier – Thank you for including me! ❤ #NewVogue